himslm01/himslm01.github.io/kubernetes/k3s/deploying_ha_cluster.md

-# Deploying an Highly Available K3s Cluster
+# Deploying a Highly Available K3s Cluster

 Using [Kube-Vip](https://kube-vip.io/) and [K3s](https://k3s.io/) together is an easy way to make a Highly Available Kubernetes cluster.
 This document describes how I achieved this, and includes my advice for automating the build and deploy process.